academie-de-espee/earl-marshal/training/rapier-marshal.md

 * Masks and helms must be inspected at each event and each day for multi-day events.
 Combatants with masks and helms that do not meet society minimum requirements should be given the opportunity to correct the issue, but if they are unable or unwilling, they cannot be allowed to fight in that mask or helm.
 * Must be secured as to not be dislodged or removed during combat.
     * Specifically, a snug-fit mask and spring-tongue is not sufficient to meet this requirement.
 * They must have either padding or a suspension system sufficient to prevent internal components of the mask that may cause "injurious contact" from contacting the combatant's head, neck or body during normal combat.
-The interior of fencing masks and helms without a suspension system must have a minimum of .25 inches (6.35mm) open-cell foam or equivalent resilient padding to create separation between the mask and the wearer.
+The interior of fencing masks and helms without a suspension system must have a minimum of 1/4" (6mm) open-cell foam or equivalent resilient padding to create separation between the mask and the wearer.
     * A FIE/USFA approved fencing mask in good repair is sufficient to meet this requirement.
 * They should not show signs of rust, broken welds, spread open mesh, internal protrusions, or sharp edges that could injure the wearer.
 * Helmet faceplates must not have holes  larger than 1/8" in diameter,  with a minimum offset of 3/16"
 * If there is concern about the face mesh of a modern fencing mask, it should be tested using a standard commercial 12kg mask punch.
 Marshals doing the testing shall be trained in the use of the punch.
-* For CUT & THRUST – the back of the head must be covered by rigid material lined by at least ¼ inch (6mm) of closed cell foam or an equivalent padding.
+* For CUT & THRUST – the back of the head must be covered by rigid material lined by at least 1/4" (6mm) of closed cell foam or an equivalent padding.
 * All other areas of the head and neck must be covered by puncture resistant material.
-* Marshals, please perform inspections at your local practices such that combatants are not caught unaware at an event.
-We would be well served if each of us carry extra appropriate foam padding in our kit as to assist in repairs.

 #### Neck
-* For heavy rapier and cut and thrust rapier, additional throat protection is required; it shall consist of rigid material, covering the entire throat, and shall be backed by either puncture resistant material (as a hood), one quarter inch (1/4") (6 mm) of open cell foam, or their equivalents.
-The cervical vertebrae shall also be protected by rigid material, provided by some combination of gorget, helm, and/or hood insert.
+* For heavy rapier and cut and thrust rapier, additional throat protection is required; it shall consist of rigid material, covering the entire throat, and shall be backed by either puncture resistant material or the equivalent of 1/4" (6 mm) of open cell foam.
+* The cervical vertebrae must be protected by rigid material, provided by some combination of gorget, helm, and/or hood insert.

 #### Torso
 * The entire torso (the chest, back, abdomen, groin, and sides up to and including the armpits) must be covered with at least puncture-resistant material.